chilampoon/ROML/binary/README.md

 ### Data Generation

 1. Subsample balanced samples of LumA & LumB subtypes from TCGA BRCA and MetaBric data
-2. Differential expression analysis for MetaBric suσbdataset by limma-trend
+2. Differential expression analysis for MetaBric subdataset by limma-trend to determine DEG & non-DEG
-3. Set the DE percentage `pDE`
+3. Set the DE percentage `pDE = 0.1`
 3. Values in training data sample from N(μ, σ) - μ, σ are the means and variances of genes in the MetaBric data; DEG and non-DEG values are generated respectively in two groups
 4. Same as step 3, values in testing are based on BRCA data
+5. Add noise on testing data by `addNoise()` function in sdcMicro R package

 ### Balanced dataset